cryptoquick/freeweb/README.md

 # arcjetx (arcjet v4)

+## description

+arcjet is a protocol for a new kind of web, one shared by people and not by corporations. any content can be encrypted and shared, and associated with users, pseudonymously. on the _arcnet_, content creators are the only ones responsible for the content they create, not corporations, and not hosts or peers.

+technically, it uses cryptography, like hashes, signatures, and encryption, as well as browser realtime communication to build a peer-to-peer network of websites. it uses schemaless values stored by hash using _arclinks_ to describe the information being linked to, but the information itself has no context.

 ## history

 The Arcjet design has gone through a number of revisions since its somewhat recent introduction: